Sean8131/BetterConvo-App/README.md

 #### 2. Development Phase (Feb 27 – Mar 15, 2025)
 - Deploy BetterConvo on Vercel
 - Integrate Vercel Serverless Functions and MongoDB Atlas to handle API requests.
 - Build the UI using React and TailwindCSS.

 #### 3. Testing & Debugging (Mar 16 – Mar 22, 2025)
-- Test API integration and ensure correct responses.
+- Use Postman to test API integration and ensure correct responses.
 - Fix UI bugs and improve error handling.
 - Refine the AI-generated response formatting.